DarkKavon/Gender-Voice-Recognition/README.md

 <a id="info"></a>
 ## General information
-Script checks if voice on the recording belongs to male or felame.
+Script checks if voice in the recording belongs to male or felame. <br>
-Directory trainall contains 91 sample files.
+Directory *'trainall'* contains 91 sample files.
 File name ended with M is male, K is female.